colinkeenan/rentap.js/README.md

 7. `sudo mv rentap /usr/local/bin`
 8. Edit the desktop file found previously and set `Exec=rentap`

 Now you can launch *Rental Application* like any other on your linux desktop.
+To stop the server `pkill npm`.

 ## Windows Powershell (ordinary user, no Adminstrator privilages needed)
 ### Install